networkservicemesh/networkservicemesh/docs/spec/nsm-monitor.md

 Specification
 -------------
-nsm-monitor is simple sidecar for monitoring connection events into client's POD.
-Also, it providing API for creating custom nsm-monitor (see below).
+`nsm-monitor` is simple sidecar for monitoring connection events into client's POD.
+Also, it providing API for creating custom `nsm-monitor` (see below).
+Monitoring for connection can be used for different purposes, for example:
+* Extract data from the connection
+* Handle events related to connection removed/added/healed.

 Implementation details
 ---------------------------------